Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

   teradata/ai-unlimited-workspaces:latest
    ```
   ***MEM: Do they need to install Docker Engine (https://docs.docker.com/engine/install/) before they run the command?
 Is that step 1, like in Compose?***

+  ***TA: No, we have already installed Docker is before you begin.
+That is enough to run the command.***

   ***MEM: Then step 2 could be "Run Docker Engine, modifying the WORKSPACES_HOME directories as needed."***